w3c/mediacapture-handle/README.md

 }
 ```

-The capturing application, VC-MAX, reads the capture-handle of whatever track the user happens to share:
+The capturing application, VC-MAX, reads the capture-handle of the captured display-surface the user chose:
 ```
   function startCapture() {
     ...